-- 1. With icons.ai open, choose File>Place.
-Navigate to your WIP>Symbols folder and click cold.tif to select that file. - 2.
-At the bottom of the Place dialog box, make sure the Link option is unchecked.
+1. With icons.ai open, choose File>Place.
+Navigate to your WIP>Symbols folder and click cold.tif to select that file.

+2. At the bottom of the Place dialog box, check the Template option.

 If you check the Link option, the placed file does not become a part of the actual file where you're working; for the file to output properly, Illustrator must be able to locate the linked file in the same location (hard drive, CD, etc.) as when you placed it.
 If the Link option is not checked, the placed file is embedded - it becomes part of the file where it's placed; the original external file is not necessary for the artwork to output properly.
 We will explore the details of placed files in later projects.